Release-Candidate/Bookmark-Visitor/README.md

 Most important is help translating the extensions to other languages and supporting other browsers like Safari.

-But any help is welcome, file bug reports ([file bug report at GitHub](https://github.com/Release-Candidate/Notoy-BrowserExtensions/issues/new?assignees=&labels=&template=bug_report.md&title=)), issue feature requests ([file feature request](https://github.com/Release-Candidate/Notoy-BrowserExtensions/issues/new?assignees=&labels=&template=feature_request.md&title=)) or fork the repo and create a pull request [documentation at GitHub](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+But any help is welcome, file bug reports ([file bug report at GitHub](https://github.com/Release-Candidate/Bookmark-Visitor/issues/new?assignees=&labels=&template=bug_report.md&title=)), issue feature requests ([file feature request](https://github.com/Release-Candidate/Bookmark-Visitor/issues/new?assignees=&labels=&template=feature_request.md&title=)) or fork the repo and create a pull request [documentation at GitHub](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ## Further Documentation

-Further documentation can be found at [Read the Docs](https://notoy-browserextensions.readthedocs.io/en/latest/)
+Further documentation can be found at [Read the Docs](https://Bookmark-Visitor.readthedocs.io/en/latest/)

 ## License

-The Notoy browser extensions are licensed under the GPLv3, see file [LICENSE](LICENSE).
+The Bookmark-Visitor browser extensions are licensed under the GPLv3, see file [LICENSE](LICENSE).